-Goðafoss Waterfall is my favourite Icelandic waterfall to photograph.
-This amazing Northern waterfall is easily in my top five of all Iceland locations.
+Goðafoss Waterfall is my favourite waterfall to photograph in all of Iceland.
+This amazing Northern waterfall is easily in my top five of all Icelandic locations.

 Waterfall of the Gods

-The Goðafoss Waterfall, which literally translates to “waterfall of the gods”, derives its name from the Old Norse mythology.
+The Goðafoss Waterfall, which literally translates to “waterfall of the gods”, derives its name from Old Norse mythology.
 According to the legend, it was here that the Norse chieftain, Thorgeir Ljosvetningagodi spent two days meditating.
-This meditation led to him deciding that Iceland should practice Christianity as its main religion.
+This meditation led him to decide that Iceland should practice Christianity as its main religion.

-Þorgeirr himself was a Pagan Priest, and declared that paganism could still be practised in private.
-In an act commitment to the new religion, he threw all his pagan idols into Goðafoss waterfall and hence it became known as Goðafoss ‘Waterfall of the gods’.
+Þorgeirr himself was a pagan priest and declared that paganism could still be practiced in private.
+In an act of commitment to the new religion, he threw all his pagan idols into the Goafoss waterfall, and hence it became known as the Goafoss ‘Waterfall of the gods’.

 How do I get to Goðafoss Waterfall?

-Goðafoss is located in the North Central region of Iceland about 40 minutes drive from Akureyri and about 40 minutes from Mývatn.
-It is about 80 minutes drive from the Eastern side of Dettifoss waterfall.
-The famous waterfall is very close to the ring road so no diversion is necessary.
+Goðafoss is located in the North Central region of Iceland, about 40 minutes drive from Akureyri and about 40 minutes from Mývatn.
+It is about an 80-minute drive from the eastern side of Dettifoss waterfall.
+The famous waterfall is very close to the ring road, so no diversion is necessary.
 This makes Goðafoss Waterfall easily accessible all year round.

-Goðafoss waterfall is a large horse-shoe complex and the total stretch of cascading water is around 30 meters.
-The legendary saga character ‘Grettir the strong’ is said to have dove down into the falls and was able to swim to the caves behind the water.
-Grettir was also famous for swimming across the Norwegian fjords, so this remarkable feat of diving behind Godafoss seems unbelievable for most people, but not Grettir the strong.
+Goðafoss waterfall is a large horseshoe complex, and the total stretch of cascading water is around 30 meters.
+The legendary saga character ‘Grettir the Strong’ is said to have dove down into the falls and was able to swim to the caves behind the water.
+Grettir was also famous for swimming across the Norwegian fjords, so this remarkable feat of diving behind Godafoss seems unbelievable to most people, but not to Grettir the Strong.

-The main tourist spot is from a car-park on the Western bank, but if your cross the bridge you can access the Eastern side where it is possible to get down to the lower river bank.
+The main tourist spot is a car park on the western bank, but if you cross the bridge, you can access the eastern side, where it is possible to get down to the lower river bank.
 The eastern side offers more photographic opportunities.
 It is worth exploring both sides thoroughly.
-Super-Wide angles work best on the Western side.
-24-50mm works best on the Eastern side.
-I would suggested observing the wind direction and pick a side with less spray.
+Super-wide angles work best on the western side.
+24-50 mm works best on the eastern side.
+I would suggest observing the wind direction and picking a side with less spray.

 Seasons at Goðafoss Waterfall

-I heard of a photo workshop that got stuck at a Myvatn Hotel for almost a week and even the hotel ran out of food.
-The photo above was taken on a Winter tour in February.
+I heard of a photo workshop that got stuck at a Myvatn Hotel for almost a week, and even the hotel ran out of food.
+The photo above was taken on a winter tour in February.
 This was an expensive trip because I had a minor fender bender on a very slippery mountain road.
-And the main road was closed for 1 night.
+And the main road was closed for one night.
 We were lucky.

 Where to Stay

 In the Summer, it is worth trying to book a room at Fosshóll Guesthouse.
-This Bright Yellow Guesthouse is actually on the site and you can see Goðafoss waterfall from the building.
-There is a grass area with basic facilities for camping.
+This bright yellow guesthouse is actually on the site, and you can see Goðafoss waterfall from the building.
+There is a grassy area with basic facilities for camping.
 Camping doesn’t normally have to be pre-booked.
 The guesthouse is seasonal and only opens in the summer.

-In the Winter, I would recommend the Guesthouse at Storu Laugar.
-The guesthouse is on a farm estate and has a hot-tub in the garden.
-It is also close to a heated swimming pool and there is a pizza grill and small shop in the village.
+In the winter, I would recommend the guesthouse at Storu Laugar.
+The guesthouse is on a farm estate and has a hot tub in the garden.
+It is also close to a heated swimming pool, and there is a pizza grill and a small shop in the village.

-These hotels are so close to Goðafoss waterfall that you wont miss the summer sunrise.
+These hotels are so close to Goðafoss waterfall that you won’t miss the summer sunrise.
 If you want a high standard of accommodation, I would recommend the following because they are really close to the waterfall:

 Local Tours and Tourist Information Around Godafoss Waterfall